Tenth Annual Precision Medicine Symposium

 C. Updates in Breast Cancer

-Allison Butts, PharmD, BCOP – University of Kentucky
+Allison Butts, PharmD, BCOP

-D. Updates in GI Cancers (Focus on RAS-Targeted Therapies)
+D. Updates in Gastrointestinal Cancers (RAS‑Targeted Therapies)

 Reema Patel, MD

-Associate Professor of Medicine – University of Kentucky
+Associate Professor of Medicine, University of Kentucky

 Panel Q&A

-Moderated by: TBA
+Moderated by: TBD

 Break – Visit Our Exhibitors